danielballan/personal-blog/content/posts/2020-01-03-reader-protocol.md

 here; we don't need to pick one "correct" priority.
-For example, perhaps the richest representation would be chosen, with ``xarray.DataArray`` taking precedence over ``numpy.ndarray`` if available; and/or perhaps the laziest represenation would win, with ``dask.dataframe.DataFrame`` taking precedence over ``pandas.DataFrame``.
+For example, perhaps the richest representation would be chosen, with ``xarray.DataArray`` taking precedence over ``numpy.ndarray`` if available; and/or perhaps the laziest representation would win, with ``dask.dataframe.DataFrame`` taking precedence over ``pandas.DataFrame``.
 To facilitate this, we might specify one more required attribute on ``Reader``.
 Borrowing an idea from intake, we could require Readers to carry a ``container`` attribute, with the string of the